 This section describes the global (nonmember) functions defined in the Interface Kit.
-All these functions deal with aspects of the system-wide environment for the user interface-the keyboard and mouse, the screen, workspaces, installed fonts and symbol sets, the list of possible colors, and various user preferences.
+All these functions deal with aspects of the system-wide environment for the user interface-the keyboard, the screen, installed fonts and symbol sets, and the list of possible colors.

-The Application Server maintains this environment (with just a few exceptions).
-Therefore, for a global Interface Kit function to work, your application must be connected to the Server.
-The connection these functions depend on is the one that's established when the BApplication object is constructed.
+The Application Server maintains this environment.
+Therefore, for any of these functions to work, your application needs a connection to the Server.
+The connection they all depend on is the one established when the BApplication object is constructed.
 Consequently, none of them should be called before a BApplication object is present in your application.